Turner-44/basic-playwright-example/README.md

 # basic-playwright-example

-THIS IS A WORK IN PROGRESS.
+THIS IS A WORK IN PROGRESS AND I WOULD LOVE YOUR FEEDBACK. :)

 A basic repo to display my ability to test web page attributes using Playwright.